-If you’ve suffered serious complications following weight loss surgery at Danbury Hospital, the bariatric surgery attorneys at Berkowitz and Hanna LLC can investigate your surgery to determine if any form of hospital negligence occurred.
-If there is any sign of malpractice (medical malpractice, hospital malpractice, etc.), we will help you get compensation for your injuries and suffering.
+If you’ve suffered serious complications following weight loss surgery at Danbury Hospital, the bariatric surgery attorneys at Berkowitz Hanna can investigate your surgery to determine if any form of hospital negligence occurred.
+If there is any sign of malpractice (medical negligence, hospital malpractice, etc.), we will help you get compensation for your injuries and suffering.
 To learn more, schedule a consultation today.

 Information about Danbury Hospital

 Danbury Hospital in Danbury, Conn., is a 371-bed teaching hospital.
 Medical students, residents, and fellows from Yale University School of Medicine, the University of Connecticut School of Medicine, and the University of Vermont College of Medicine train at the hospital and work with patients there.